 In a political and business environment that relies so heavily on numbers for decisions, we want to build arguments for connecting trails that will resonate with politicians, business leaders, our neighbors and friends.

-So we’ve partnered with Rails to Trails Conservancy, the University of Illinois Office of Recreation and Park Resources, and the Illinois Department of Natural Resources to go get the numbers that will make trails count.
+So we’ve partnered with Rails to Trails Conservancy, the University of Illinois Office of Recreation and Park Resources, and public agencies like the Illinois Prairie Path Non-Profit Corp. and Illinois Department of Natural Resources to go get the numbers that will make trails count.

 - How many people enjoy Illinois trails, and how often